-Itinerary for 2019 scottish PROGRAMME
+Itinerary for open palace PROGRAMME scotland 2020

 This programme offers you the opportunity for invaluable hands -on experience working alongside heritage specialists, gaining privileged access to collections behind the scenes at key heritage sites in Scotland.